billg-splunk/javashop-otel/README.md

 Splunk Full Fidelity APM allows our customers development teams to debug their code as it ran in production, 100% of the time .
 Add with Custom Attribution, you are providing repeatable Mean Time to Repair reduction...
 100% of the time, only with Full Fidelity tracing.

 To expedite manual instrumentation implementation for this exercise, we have provided a tool which will annotate the entirety of the "shop" and "products" services with OpenTelemetry standard annotations for every method call without having to write any code.
-This "annotator" tool will also tag every parameter in every function, which adds a span tag with Parameter=Value.
+This "annotator" tool will also tag every parameter in every function, which adds a span tag with `Parameter=Value`.

 # Run Manual Instrumentation Tool

 ```
-cd /home/ubuntu/javashop-otel-TKO-23

 ./AutomateManualInstrumentation.sh
 ```